Southeastern Anatolia Project

 Current activities under GAP include sectors like agriculture and irrigation, hydroelectric power production, urban and rural infrastructure, forestry, education and health.
-Water resources development envisages the construction of 22 dams and 19 power plants (nine plants, corresponding to 74% capacity of total projected power output, were completed by 2010) and irrigation schemes on an area extending over 17,000 square kilometres.
-Seven airports have been built and are currently active.
-The GAP cargo airport in Şırnak, which is also the biggest in Turkey, has been completed.
+Water resources development envisaged the construction of 22 dams and 19 power plants.

 History

 The initial idea and decision to utilize the waters of the Euphrates and Tigris rivers came from Atatürk, the founder of the Republic.
-In the 1920s and 1930s, the need for electrical energy was a priority issue.
+During the one party era, the need for electrical energy was a priority issue.
 The Electricity Studies Administration was founded in 1936 to investigate how rivers in the country could be utilized for energy production.
 The Administration began its detailed studies with the "Keban Dam Project" and established observation stations to assess the flow and other characteristics of the Euphrates.
 The GAP as it is structured today, was planned in the 1970s consisting of projects for irrigation and hydraulic energy production on the Euphrates and Tigris, but transformed into a multi-sector social and economic development program for the region in the early 80s.
 The development program encompassed such sectors as irrigation, hydraulic energy, agriculture, rural and urban infrastructure, forestry, education and health.
 With the development of new GAP Administrative structure in 1988–1989, its basic objectives included the improvement of living standards and income levels of people so as to eliminate regional development disparities (economic inequality) and contributing to national goals such as social stability and economic growth by enhancing productivity and employment opportunities in the rural sector.

 Tensions between Turkey, Syria and Iraq were raised from time to time due to GAP.
 Syria and Iraq demanded more water to be released, while Turkey declined so as to form the dam reservoirs.
 Because of this GAP is one of the world's most well protected dam projects, especially against aircraft.
-GAP also almost came to a complete halt in the early 1990s due to the high level of Kurdish terrorist (PKK) activities in the region.
+GAP also almost came to a complete halt in the early 1990s due to the high level of Kurdish (PKK) activities in the region.
 The PKK is not only blamed for a number of funding cuts as funds were diverted to support the counter-terrorism effort, but is also blamed for damaging several dams and canals, as well as killing engineers working at the dams.
 A number of economic crises also played a very important part in the delays of GAP.

 The UN embargo on Iraq (which was lifted after the Second Gulf War) had negative effects on development efforts and region's trade with Middle Eastern countries, which are its natural economic partners.
 Furthermore, imbalances in public financing delayed the financing needs of the project.
 Finally, a number of judicial questions needed clearing over the flooding of several historical sites as well as local residences as described in the "Social effect" section.